Parth-Jain-2002/Parth-Jain-2002/README.md

 # :wave: Hey There !!
 I'm <a href = "https://parth-jain.netlify.app/">**Parth Jain**</a>
-- 🔭 I am currently a fourth year CSE undergraduate at IIT Ropar.
+- 🔭 I am a graduate from IIT Ropar and currently work as Software Engineer at Google.
-- 🌱: I am interested in Web Development, Game Development, CP, and fields like AR/VR and robotics.
+- 🌱: I am interested in AI, Web Development, Game Development, CP, and fields like AR/VR and robotics.
 - 💻: I am proficient in C, C++, C#, Unity, HTML, CSS, JavaScript, React.js and Node.js.
 - 🌐: Personal Website: https://parth-jain.netlify.app/
 - ✨: Looking forward to collaborating on some amazing projects